 I am happily enjoying my spring-time blooms and relish every moment of their beauty.
 It is even spring clean-up time and I scored this awesome cedar chest that has been left for dead outside.
 That gorgeous weathered patina was calling my name. swoon… It too will be getting new life soon.

 I hope you found this tutorial helpful and inspiring.
-To get some practice with this method, just head to a thrift store and grab a picture that has a decorative frame and have at it.
 If you’re not into DIY, but love this mirror, you can find it available for purchase in my shop.
 (SOLD!)

-Next up, my oldest daughter is getting her turn at makeover goodness with this Art Deco nightstand my father gave to us to revive.
+Next up, my oldest daughter is reviving this Art Deco nightstand.
 You can see the after HERE.